Status : Published Published On : Mar, 2022 Report Code : VRHC1259 Industry : Healthcare Available Format : Page : 200

 Industry Overview

-The global viral and non-viral vector manufacturing market is anticipated to grow from USD 1.6 billion in 2022 to USD 24.3 billion by 2030, registering a CAGR of 18.45% during the forecast period 2023-2030.
+The Global Viral and Non-viral Vector Manufacturing Market is anticipated to grow from USD 1.6 billion in 2023 to USD 24.3 billion by 2030, registering a CAGR of 18.45% during the forecast period 2025-2030.
 Innovative therapies that involve vectors, such as gene therapy and cell therapy, have had a tremendous impact on medicine in the last few decades.
 Therapies that require genetic modification, such as the introduction of therapeutic deoxyribonucleic acid (DNA)/gene into a patient's body or cell, have shown significant impact in the treatment of a variety of fatal diseases, including cancer, Alzheimer's disease, Parkinson's disease, and rheumatoid arthritis, etc. The creation and standardization of numerous viral and non-viral vectors to meet unmet medical needs have been emphasized in light of the promising outcomes shown by these vector-based therapeutics in several preclinical and clinical investigations.

 Viral and Non-Viral Vector Manufacturing Market Highlights